jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 <img src="/assets/images/life-scheduling/output2.PNG">

 We see that in the end, no one was available for certain shifts on Tuesday, so a substitute is required.
-In general, the schedules look nice with minimal swiss-cheesing, so our objective function did its job nicely!
+In general, the schedules look good with minimal swiss-cheesing, so our objective function did its job nicely!

 ## Extensions and Improvements
 * Find a way to scale the minimum shift length constraint.